harihsk44/CICDweb/README.md

-SampleWebApplication
+CI/CD Pipeline for a sample Web Application
 ====================

-Simple "Hello world" web using Apache Maven, Eclipse Kepler, Spring and Apache Tomcat
+CICD pipeline using Maven, Git, Jenkins, Docker, Ansible, Selenium and Nagios

+Simple Biography web app used to demonstrate

+Jenkins pipeline script in jenkinsfile

-File SampleWebJorge.war is located in the folder tarjet
+File SampleWebJorge.war is located in the folder target